A rehab clinic in Wandsworth

 Deciding to get help for addiction is a big step and sorting through your options may seem overwhelming.
-In Wandsworth, there are a few different approaches to choose from, so it is important you have enough information to make an informed decision.
+Near Wandsworth, there are a few different approaches to choose from, so it is important you have enough information to make an informed decision.
 UKAT have found out everything you need to know about drug and alcohol addiction services in the local area to simplify the process and help you consider your options when looking to detox in London.

 What is rehab?